 - chills;

-The process can spread to the jaw bone (osteomyelitis) and soft tissues of the head, neck and chest.
+The infection can spread to the jawbone (osteomyelitis) and soft tissues of the head, neck, and chest.
 If left untreated, these infections can be life-threatening.

 How to prevent pulpitis?